 Naturally Healthy Devon Schools

 Like the Natural Connections project, Naturally Healthy Devon Schools aimed to stimulate the demand from schools and teachers for outdoor learning, support them to build outdoor learning into everyday practice and to stimulate the supply of services to enable teachers and schools to do this.
 It had an additional focus on how learning outside the classroom supports schools to promote healthy outcomes, and so aimed to increase our understanding of both the learning and health benefits of outdoor learning.
 It was funded by the Campaign to Protect Rural England (CPRE) Devon via a legacy they had received with the aim of strengthening the link between the children of Devon and their local environment.
-Additional funding was also received from Natural England, Devon County Council, Devon Local Nature Partnership and Plymouth University.
+Additional funding was also received from Natural England, Devon County Council, Devon Local Nature Partnership and the University of Plymouth.
 It reached over 7,000 Devon schoolchildren.

 Creating Happy and Healthy Schools Toolkit